trmnl-core/services/docs/web/content/pages/proxy.md

 MICRO_SERVER_ADDRESS=localhost:9090 micro proxy
 ```

-## Single Backend
+## Single Endpoint

-Use the proxy as a front proxy for a single backend
+Use the proxy as a front proxy for a single endpoint

 ```
 MICRO_SERVER_NAME=helloworld \
-MICRO_PROXY_BACKEND=localhost:10001 \
+MICRO_PROXY_ENDPOINT=localhost:10001 \
 micro proxy
 ```